 Has coffee gotten a bum rap?
 Can it be part of a healthy diet?

 Plain coffee has only a few calories.
 But the calories jump up when you start adding extras.

 Some viruses are more resilient than you may think.
 Learn more about how they spread and how to protect yourself.

 Although colds and seasonal allergies share some of the same symptoms, they are very different diseases.
 Learn how to tell the difference.

 Contrary to popular belief, drinking milk doesn't increase phlegm production when you have a cold.

 Colloidal silver supplements are often promoted as cure-alls, but evidence of effectiveness is lacking.
 Side effects range from change in skin color to organ damage.

 Some groups recommend people over 75 may consider stopping colon cancer screening.
 Not everyone agrees.
 Learn about your colon cancer screening options.

 Get the facts before trying this technique that's popular among some alternative medicine practitioners who claim it has numerous health benefits.

-Whether your child's concussion is mild or severe, it's important to allow time to recover.
+Whether your child's concussion is mild or severe, allow time to recover.